Sabir-Ali-Mondal/Agent-Sam/docs/SPECIFICATION.md

 ## 1. Runtime Environment & Dependencies
 **Runtime Environment**
 *   **Programming language:** Python 3.14
-*   **Execution Logic:** All processing, vision, OS integration, and reasoning happens 100% locally within the agent-sam process.
+*   **Execution Logic:** All OS integration, vision mapping, and direct execution happens 100% locally within the agent-sam process.
+Inference logic dynamically routes to either local hardware or a remote Cloud GPU backend.

 **Embedded Inference Strategy (Zero User Setup)**
-*   **Goal:** Enable the AI model to run automatically within the application with zero user setup.
+*   **Goal:** Enable the AI model to run automatically within the application with zero user setup, regardless of the user's local hardware constraints.
 *   **Plan:** Integrate an optimized inference runtime based on `llama.cpp` directly into the project.
-Package the runtime and model management system inside the application so no external installation is required.
-On startup, the application checks for the required GGUF model and downloads it automatically if it is not present.
-The runtime is launched internally as a background component and exposes an internal inference interface used by the agent system.
-The agent logic, automation system, and context pipeline communicate with this runtime for reasoning tasks.
-The runtime remains fully managed by the application lifecycle, ensuring the user only launches the application while all model setup and execution occur automatically within the codebase.
+Package the runtime and model management system inside the application.
+On startup, the application checks for the required GGUF model and downloads it automatically if local execution is chosen.
+The runtime is launched internally as a background component.
+Alternatively, if the user has a low-end PC, the system seamlessly connects to an external OpenAI-compatible Cloudflare Tunnel hosted on a free Google Colab GPU.
+The agent logic, automation system, and context pipeline communicate with the selected endpoint for reasoning tasks seamlessly.

-**AI Model Selection (Hugging Face Native)**
-The installer automatically downloads the selected GGUF model weights from Hugging Face into `data/models/`.
+**AI Model Selection (Hugging Face Native & Cloud GPU)** The installer prompts the user to select an execution mode.
+If a local model is chosen, it downloads the selected GGUF model weights from Hugging Face into `data/models/`.
 All models support a context window of >=256K tokens.

-Select AI Model:
+Select AI Model:[Local Execution - Requires PC GPU/RAM]
 1. Qwen3.5-2B-Instruct      (Size: ~4.57 GB | Fast / Low RAM)
 2. Qwen3-VL-2B-Instruct     (Size: ~4.27 GB | Vision-Language Optimized)
 3. Qwen3.5-4B-Instruct      (Size: ~9.34 GB | Advanced Reasoning)
-4. Qwen3-VL-2B-Thinking     (Size: ~4.27 GB | Visual Reasoning + Logic)
+4. Qwen3-VL-2B-Thinking     (Size: ~4.27 GB | Visual Reasoning + Logic)[Cloud Execution - Runs on Any PC]
+5. Cloud GPU Backend        (Google Colab + Cloudflare Tunnel | Zero local hardware required)

 **Core Libraries Used**
-*   **Inference:** `llama-cpp-python` (Packaged internally for zero-setup, Native VRAM locking and KV caching).
+*   **Inference:** `llama-cpp-python` (Packaged internally for zero-setup local execution) and `requests` (For Cloud GPU API bridging).
 *   **Screen capture:** MSS (aware of Windows DPI settings).
 *   **Mouse/Keyboard:** PyAutoGUI + `pynput` (for monitoring).
 *   **Computer Vision:** OpenCV (Set-of-Mark overlays).
 *   **System Environment:** `ctypes`, `psutil`, `shutil`, `winreg` (For Windows DPI Scaling extraction, Application Registry, and Direct System Execution).
 *   **Storage:** `ChromaDB` (Vector RAG) and `SQLite` (Session logs).
-*   **UI:** `CustomTkinter` and `pystray`.
+*   **UI & Mobile Control:** `CustomTkinter`, `pystray`, and `python-telegram-bot` (For secure mobile remote control).

 ---